Cache is not at posted coordinates. You will need to answer the questions below to get the cache coordinates.

 The spirit and magic of Long Pond endure to this day: Ron MacLean and Don Cherry visited Howard Dill’s farm and broadcasted CBC’s Hockey Day Canada from Long Pond; the annual Long Pond Heritage Hockey Classic brings NHL legends and local players together for a memorable weekend of hockey; hockey enthusiasts will be pleased to know that a popular sports magazine just named Long Pond as one of the "Seven Wonders of the Hockey World: Places a fan must visit."
 The town of Windsor also has other locations that celebrate its hockey heritage.

-From the parking coordinates, you will have a pleasant 10-minute/700m walk through the pumpkin patch to Long Pond and the cache; please keep on the main pathway.
+From the parking coordinates, you will have a pleasant 10-minute/700m walk to the left of the pumpkin patch to Long Pond and the cache; please keep on the main pathway.

-Thank you to Mr. Danny Dill for permission to hide this cache on his property.
-Long Pond is open to the public seven days a week during daylight hours and there is no admission fee.
+Thank you to Mr. Danny Dill for permission to hide this cache on the family's property.
+Long Pond is open to the public seven days a week from 9am-6pm and there is no admission fee.

-In order to determine the exact location of the cache, you will need to answer the following 6 questions correctly; all of the answers can be found by reading these “Didja Know?” two-sided signs; the Internet may also be of assistance.
+In order to determine the exact location of the cache, you will need to answer the following 6 questions correctly.
+The Internet may be of assistance or you can take your best guess!
+Use the checker to verify your final coordinates.

 The cache is located at N 44° 59.ABC W 064° 08.DEF (and is not winter friendly, ironically.)